gtrdp/masters-thesis-guntur/LogBook/02-october.md

 - **Sun**
 	- Deadline Chapter 2.
 	- [ ] create preprocessing script ready for production.
-		- incorporate speech count
+		- [x] incorporate speech count: using crowdpp
-		- make it runnable.
+		- [x] make it runnable.
-		- create how to if it does not have sufficient input arguments.
+		- [x] create how to if it does not have sufficient input arguments.
-		- ready to set the cut off (threshold)
+		- [x] ready to set the cut off (threshold)
-		- ready for moving people and for before and after removal.
-		- fix the legend location.
+		- [x] fix the legend location.
-		- apply MAC address OUI removal and show the graph.
+		- [ ] apply MAC address OUI removal and show the graph.
+		- [ ] create text data dump for scatter plot.
-	- [ ] Fixing sensing app.
+	- [x] Fixing sensing app.
-		- Add number of loop, so that the script will stop when it reaches this number.
+		- [x] Add number of loop, so that the script will stop when it reaches this number.
+		- [x] Add sleep time.

 October #2
 ----------